Legislation and Policy Advocacy

 What are the policies and compliance for student records retention in private schools?

-Private schools must take measures to safeguard all permanent records against loss or damage through either the storage of records in fire-resistant containers or facilities, or the retention of duplicates in a separate and distinct area.
-It is recommended that private schools follow the public School Districts and Educational Service Districts Records Retention Schedule, which states that student records (including high school and middle school transcripts, as well as elementary enrollment history and grade progression) be retained for 100 years after the student graduates or withdraws.
+It is recommended that private schools follow Washignton’s Office of the Secretary of State K12 Core Archives Schedule for public schools adopted in June 2020.
+Pages 63 and 65 outline which student records (including high school and middle school transcripts, as well as elementary enrollment history and grade progression) be retained for 100 years after the student graduates or withdraws.

 How do I find out about Federal Title Funds for support of students and teachers?